sabahuddin/Dzematapp/replit.md

 # Overview

-JamatHub is a web-based admin dashboard application built for managing mosque community operations.
+DžematApp is a web-based admin dashboard application built for managing mosque community operations.
 The application serves as a comprehensive management system for administrators to handle users, announcements, events, work groups, and tasks.
 It features a modern, responsive interface designed for desktop and tablet use, with Material-UI components providing a consistent and professional appearance.

 # Recent Changes